Investors flee Toshiba as hopes fade for quick scandal closure

-TOKYO Investors dumped shares in Japan's Toshiba Corp (6502.T) on Friday, as closure on the company's $1.3 billion accounting scandal appeared further out of reach after new revelations of losses at its U.S. nuclear unit Westinghouse.
+TOKYO Investors dumped shares in Japan's Toshiba Corp (6502.T) on Friday, as closure on the company's $1.3 billion (855 million pounds) accounting scandal appeared further out of reach after new revelations of losses at its U.S. nuclear unit Westinghouse.

 The laptops-to-nuclear conglomerate confirmed an earlier media report saying the Westinghouse nuclear business had booked losses in fiscal years 2012 and 2013.